 The association became a company registered by guarantee in September 2007 and a registered International Charity in February 2008 with Board of Directors appointed to run the organisation.

-AYDA seeks to empower young people especially those with learning difficulties through training and support.
-We are devoted to improve the quality of life for young people including those with Special Educational Needs (SEN), to fulfil their potential and to make a positive contribution to their communities.
+The charity’s vision is to empower future generations and is commitment to improve the quality of life for young people to fulfill their potential and to make a positive contribution to their communities.

 AYDA is a registered charity working for the benefit of all young people including those with additional needs and their families.